-The city now has not one but two all-restaurants, both in Koramangala in south Bangalore which is choc-a-bloc with dining options.
-The latest is the month-old which occupies the top floor of a four-storey building and is a lovely, airy space with beautiful old wooden furniture, lamps and an antique radio that unfortunately does not work.
-The young proprietor, Sowmya Reddy, says the restaurant is partially powered by solar energy and they use as many ingredients as possible, the long-term plan being to grow their own vegetables.
+The city now has not one but two all-vegan restaurants, both in Koramangala in south Bangalore which is choc-a-bloc with dining options.
+The latest is the month-old Paradigm Shift which occupies the top floor of a four-storey building and is a lovely, airy space with beautiful old wooden furniture, lamps and an antique radio that unfortunately does not work.
+The young proprietor, Sowmya Reddy, says the restaurant is partially powered by solar energy and they use as many organic ingredients as possible, the long-term plan being to grow their own vegetables.

 The Penang tofu and rice arrive first and are quite good.
 The burnt garlic in the rice adds a subtle flavour, and the tofu has been fried and topped with a sweetish sauce, chopped peanuts and herbs.
 The mock meat too soon makes an appearance.
 The name is a bit of a stretch because it does not taste anything like meat (it’s made of soy) and the texture reminds me of a chewy potato wedge, but the dish, made with whole peppers, lemongrass, kafir leaves and vegetables stir fried in a tangy sauce, is good enough to make me take multiple helpings.